The Dispute Resolution Review: Sweden

 Challenge cases relating to the CJEU's decision in Achmea

-In March 2018, the Court of Justice of the European Union (CJEU) issued its judgment in the Achmea case.3 The question before the CJEU concerned an arbitration clause in a bilateral investment treaty between the Netherlands and Slovakia.
-The clause allowed an investor from one of the contracting parties to initiate arbitration proceedings against the other contracting party, regarding an investment in the latter.
-The CJEU held that the arbitration clause was incompatible with Articles 267 and 344 of the Treaty on the Functioning of the European Union (TFEU).
+In March 2018, the CJEU issued its judgment in the Achmea case.3 The question before the CJEU concerned an arbitration clause in a bilateral investment treaty between the Netherlands and Slovakia.
+The clause allowed an investor from one of the contracting parties to initiate arbitration proceedings against the other contracting party regarding an investment in the latter.
+The CJEU held that the arbitration clause was incompatible with Articles 267 and 344 of the Treaty on the Functioning of the European Union.

 Following Achmea, a debate has arisen regarding the impact of the judgment on other intra-EU investor–state disputes.
 One debated issue is whether the CJEU's conclusions in Achmea cover intra-EU disputes under the Energy Charter Treaty (ECT).